jarari/EquipmentPreview/README.md

 The user will be able to put clothes on the mannequin without actually adding items into their inventory and see how it looks on their characters.

+# Features

 There are four features at this moment:

-  *Equip
+1. Equip
-  *Unequip all
+2. Unequip all
-  *Sync from mannequin to player
+3. Sync from mannequin to player
-  *Sync from player to mannequin
+4. Sync from player to mannequin

 Also, if you have HDT PE installed, havok physics objects will keep enabled even in the inventory menu.

+# Building the project

 To build this project, you'll need SKSE 1.7.32 with a modification on GameEvents.h